pamir-ai-pkgs/distiller-sdk/src/distiller_sdk/whisper/README.md

 # Whisper ASR Module

-The Whisper module provides robust Automatic Speech Recognition (ASR) using OpenAI's Whisper models through the Faster Whisper implementation.
-It offers high-accuracy transcription with support for multiple languages and is optimized for the Raspberry Pi CM5 platform.
+The Whisper module implements Automatic Speech Recognition (ASR) using OpenAI's Whisper models through the Faster Whisper implementation.
+It offers high-accuracy transcription with support for multiple languages and uses CTranslate2 INT8 quantization for ARM64.

 ## Overview

 Whisper is an advanced ASR engine that:

-- Uses OpenAI's Whisper models optimized with CTranslate2
+- Uses OpenAI's Whisper models with CTranslate2 INT8 quantization
 - Supports multiple languages with automatic detection
-- Provides word-level timestamps
+- Includes word-level timestamps
-- Optimized for CPU inference on ARM64
+- Uses CTranslate2 INT8 quantization for ARM64 CPU inference
 - Works with various audio formats and sample rates

 ## Prerequisites